Dr Kent Kuswanto is a specialist gynaecologist practising at the Women’s Health Hub in Werribee.

 - Uterine Polyps: Uterine polyps (also called endometrial polyps) are growth from the internal (endometrial) lining of the uterus.
 Most are benign (non-cancerous).

-- Laparoscopy: also known as minimally invasive surgery or ‘keyhole’ surgery – is a procedure where slender tube (laparoscope) is inserted into the patient’s abdomen, usually through a small cut (5-10mm) in the belly button.
+- Laparoscopy: Also known as minimally invasive surgery or ‘keyhole’ surgery – is a procedure where slender tube (laparoscope) is inserted into the patient’s abdomen, usually through a small cut (5-10mm) in the belly button.

 - Hysteroscopy: Hysteroscopy is a procedure where a thin telescope (hysteroscope) is passed through the cervix and into the uterus.

 - Hysterectomy: Hysterectomy is the surgical removal of the womb (uterus).
+Most, even those for large uterus, can be performed in minimally invasive way such as laparoscopically.

 - Myomectomy: Myomectomy is the surgical removal of fibroid from the uterus.
 It is recommended when the fibroid is causing significant symptoms such as heavy menstrual bleeding, reduced fertility or pressure symptoms such as bladder pressure, urinary frequency, bowel pressure, and bloating.